richardschoen/iforgit/README.md

 https://github.com/richardschoen/iforgit/blob/master/knowledge/simple_source_management.md

 ## Available Now - 7/20/2025 - V1.27 - The new SRCGITVER command
-The SRCGITVER command provides interactive PDM Git Log access for each viewing and restoring old versions
+The SRCGITVER command provides fast and easy interactive PDM Git Log access for viewing and restoring old source member versions.
+The command is especially useful if you are only storing your Git repositories ONLY in the IFS and not exporting to a remote Git repository.
+When using a remote repository, often developers will use a Web Browser or Desktop Git client to view the source members in a repository.
+SRCGITVER can be used in either scenario for quick Git history access from the green screen.
 ![image](https://github.com/richardschoen/iforgit/assets/9791508/4b994286-3d1b-4f63-8b54-5362c876835c)

 ## Try out iForGit on PUB400